PaxRande/PaxRande/README.md

-- 👋 Hi, I’m @PaxRande
+- 👋 Hi, I’m Baffour Kusi Boadu also known as @PaxRande
 - 👀 I’m interested in Ethical Hacking, Graphic Designing and Music
 - 🌱 I’m currently learning Cybersecurity and Network Administration
 - 💞️ I’m looking to collaborate on any IT related project...i really want to learn more from the experts.